jaxtisapia/blogstix/README.md

 # Projects To-Do
 These Todos are prioritised by arrangement and precedence

-- [] Write initial tests for the following services:
-    - PostService: Handles all activities of a post/blog

 - [] Include Test Coverage istanbul to project when at least few backend classes are stable